rdkcentral/mock-firebolt/README.md

 cp src/.mf.config.SAMPLE.json src/.mf.config.json

+# To install dependencies, clean/create build/ subdirectory, build and upgrade SDK, build source code within this project
 npm install
-npm run clean             # Cleans/creates build/ subdirectory

-npm run build:core        # MANDATORY: If you're only using the Firebolt Core SDK (typical for most 3rd party app devs) npm run build:manage      # OPTIONAL: If you're using the Firebolt Manage SDK (not typical) npm run build:discovery   # OPTIONAL: If you're using the Firebolt Discovery SDK (not typical)

-npm run build:mf          # Builds source code within this project

-# Ongoing stuff

-# If this is not your first time using mock-firebolt but you want to ensure you have the latest SDK files you can use
-npm run upgradeSDK

 # If you're only using the Firebolt Core SDK (typical for most 3rd party app developers)
 # Run in a separate terminal window/tab, or use '&' to background
 npm run dev

-# If you want support for the Firebolt Manage and/or Firebolt Discovery SDKs
+# If you want support for the Firebolt Discovery SDK
 # Include the flag(s) you require
 # Note the extra double dash!
-npm run dev -- --manage --discovery
+npm run dev -- --discovery

 # If you need to use non-standard ports for any reason:
 npm run dev -- --httpPort 3456 --socketPort 9876